-Taxation & Finance Chair: Commissioner Richard Elsner, Park County Vice Chair: Commissioner Bob Campbell, Teller County CCI Staff: Gini Pingenot HB21-1023 Energy Facility Real Property Classification HB 1023 allows the county assessor to change the classification of real property where a solar garden (over 2 MWs) or wind farm exists.
+Taxation & Finance Chair: Commissioner Richard Elsner, Park County Vice Chair: Commissioner Bob Campbell, Teller County CCI Staff: Gini Pingenot HB21-1023, Energy Facility Real Property Classification HB 1023 would have allowed the county assessor to change the classification of real property where a solar garden (over 2 MWs) or wind farm exists.
 For the most part, these renewable energy installations operate on land that is classified as 'agricultural'.
 As such, it is valued using a 'productive capacity' consideration which usually results in a low valuation.
 The 29% assessment rate is then applied.
-Under HB 1023, a county assessor can classify the real property as something other than 'agricultural'.
+Under HB 1023, a county assessor could have classified the real property as something other than 'agricultural'.
 It could be classified as 'industrial' or 'vacant' land.
 In both cases, the 29% assessment rate would still be applied but the starting value would be a market value which is generally higher resulting in increased property taxes.
-Position: Support Sponsors: Rep. Will, Sen. Coram HB21-1061 Residential Land Property Tax Classification HB 1061 is the culmination of a long-standing legal debate around the application of the term 'residential land'.
+Moffat County Commissioner Melody Villard shared CCI's support on HB21-1023.
+Position: Support Sponsors: Rep. Will, Sen. Coram Final Status: Postponed Indefinitely HB21-1061, Residential Land Property Tax Classification HB 1061 is the culmination of a long standing legal debate around the application of the term 'residential land'.
 For many years, hundreds of land owners have argued that their vacant parcels that might be near - or touching - the parcel with their home on it should receive the 7.15% residential assessment rate rather than the 29% assessment rate.
 The debate has centered around these currently undefined terms in state statute: 1.) contiguous and 2.) residential improvement.
-HB 1061 defines these terms and clarifies that only parcels that meet all three of the following criteria can be considered residential and assessed at the 7.15%: - 1.) identical ownership based on the record title; - 2.) physically touching except that contiguity is not interrupted by an intervening local street, alley or common element in a common-interest community; and - 3.) consists of a related improvement like a driveway or a parking space.
-Position: Monitor with Amendments Sponsors: Rep. Gray, Sen. Hansen
+HB 1061 defines these terms and clarifies that only parcels that meet all three of the following criteria can be considered residential and assessed at the 7.15%: 1.) identical ownership based on the record title; 2.) physically touching except that contiguity is not interrupted by an intervening local street, alley or common element in a common-interest community and 3.) consists of a related improvement like a driveway or a parking space.
+HB 1061 has not yet been calendared for a hearing in the Senate Local Government Committee.
+Position: Support Sponsors: Rep. Gray, Sen. Hansen